utherp0/ocpnode/README.md

-An example node.js app for fast compilation as part of an OCP demo
+An example node.js app for fast compilation as part of an OCP development demo

 Usage: